 English Response: The public has been notified of potential activities within a floodplain with this publication.
-The agencies responsible for the management of the floodplain were sent letters specifically notifying them of the potential for activity in a floodplain.
+The agencies responsible for the management of the floodplain.
 The name is the Community Development Block Grant - Disaster Recovery and the Housing Recovery programs developed by the Department of Housing.
 The proposed location, as identified, is throughout all of the 78 municipios with structures damaged by Hurricanes Irma and Maria.
-CDBG-DR programs will be used to help homeowners repair or rebuild homes damaged by the storms.
-A total number of floodplain acres cannot, at this time, be identified, because the Department of Housing has not yet accepted applications and confirmed the site locations.
+CDBG-DR programs will be used to help homeowners repair or rebuild homes damaged by the Department of Housing has not yet accepted applications and confirmed the site locations.
 Without the site locations, it is not possible to determine the potentially affected floodplain acreage.
 A website with FEMA floodplain information was provided so that residents could determine if they were within a 100-year floodplain and potentially affected.
 The telephone number was not given; however, the number to get information about CDBG-DR Programs is 787.274.2527.